lesz3k/angularjs-blog/README.md

 Please make sure that you have the MongoDB installed and running (e.g. from terminal: `C:\Program Files\MongoDB\Server\3.6\bin>mongod` )

-To run the server, please navigate to the server folder and run with `node app.js`
+To run the server, please navigate to the 'angularjs-blog/server' folder and run with `node app.js`

 # client